rikima-mitsuhashi/VT-May-2020-Android-Image/README.md

 * This dataset contains 164 malware images from 3 different malware families.
 The original malware binary programs are included in the VirusTotal malwere sample folder.

-* If your papers use the dataset or the script-tools for the dataset, please cite the following paper. <br> <br>
+* If your papers use the dataset or the script-tools for the dataset, please cite the following paper.

- Rikima Mitsuhashi and Takahiro Shinagawa, <br>
+* Rikima Mitsuhashi and Takahiro Shinagawa, <br>
 "Exploring Optimal Deep Learning Models for Image-based Malware Variant Classification,"<br>
 *2022 IEEE 46th Annual Computers, Software, and Applications Conference (COMPSAC), 2022.*